Save-All-The-Pets/data-processing/README.md

 * Install [mssql-tools](https://docs.microsoft.com/en-us/sql/linux/sql-server-linux-setup-tools?view=sql-server-ver15)
 * Install Python `3.8.5`.
 Suggest using `pyenv`, see below for suggested set up.
 Chose 3.8.5 for data-build-tool compatibility.
 * Set up Python environment using [setup_venv.sh](setup_venv.sh)
+* To run dbt, you need to add it to your `~/.dbt/profiles.yml`
+  * Replace host, userame, and password with your values (do not include the brakcets)

 ## Suggested Tools